nomilous/startle/README.md

 ```

 The `opts` are passed to the remote script's onStart handler ([Example1](#example1)). `opts` can either be an Object or a Function.
 The function will be run locally to generate the `opts` that will be passed to the remote server.
-The function is passed a `state` containing details of all the processes already started arranged by group.
+The function is passed a `state` containing details of all the processes already started arranged by group as well as the count of processes already present in the given group.

 ##### Example7